DataShades/ckanext-files/docs/upload-strategies.md

 ## Add a new action that combines uploads, modifications and ownership transfer

-If you want to add attachmen to dataset, create a separate action that accepts dataset ID and uploaded file.
+If you want to add attachment to dataset, create a separate action that accepts dataset ID and uploaded file.
 Internally it will upload the file by calling `files_file_create`, then update dataset via `packaage_patch` and finally transfer ownership via `files_transfer_ownership`.

+Even better, you can just create a file and transfer ownership to dataset.
+No need to put file's ID into dataset field, as they are already connected via ownership entity.
+As long as you don't need to expose file details inside dataset's API representation, you can use `files_file_scan` or `files_file_search` to list all the dataset's files.

 Pros: